visheshrwl/visheshrwl/README.md

 # 💫 About Me:
 🔭 I'm currently working on DSA. <br>
-👯 I'm looking to collaborate on Backend Development. <br>
+👯 I'm looking to collaborate on Rust & Systems Programming. <br>
-🤝 I'm looking for help with Cloud. <br>
+🤝 I'm looking for help with Edge AI <br>
-🌱 I'm currently learning Rust.<br>
+🌱 I'm currently learning Robotics. <br>
-💬 Ask me about Web-Dev.<br>
+💬 Ask me about Web-Dev. <br>
-⚡Fun fact "The first computer bug was an actual bug."
+⚡Fun fact "Apple’s iPhone has more computing power than NASA’s computers during the moon landing."
+🤝 Mentor @HackMIT (Massachusetts Institute of Technology) 🤝 Mentor @GSSoC

 ## 🌐 Socials: